MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- DR-DSGD: A Distributionally Robust Decentralized Learning Algorithm over Graphs. [[paper]](https://arxiv.org/abs/2208.13810)
+  - Chaouki Ben Issaid, Anis Elgabli, Mehdi Bennis. *TMLR*
+  - Key Word: Robust Federated Learning; Fairness in Federated Learning; Decentralized Learning.
+  - <details><summary>Digest</summary> We propose to solve a regularized distributionally robust learning problem in the decentralized setting, taking into account the data distribution shift.
+By adding a Kullback-Liebler regularization function to the robust min-max optimization problem, the learning problem can be reduced to a modified robust minimization problem and solved efficiently.
+Leveraging the newly formulated optimization problem, we propose a robust version of Decentralized Stochastic Gradient Descent (DSGD), coined Distributionally Robust Decentralized Stochastic Gradient Descent (DR-DSGD).

 - Shortcut Learning of Large Language Models in Natural Language Understanding: A Survey. [[paper]](https://arxiv.org/abs/2208.11857)
   - Mengnan Du, Fengxiang He, Na Zou, Dacheng Tao, Xia Hu.
   - Key Word: Survey; Shortcut Learning; Out-of-Distribution Generalization; Large Language Models.